ernst-kion-ext/certmanager-frontend/README.md

 ### TODO

+- [ ] Add status: "about to exire"
+- [ ] Create "notification system" for about to expire certificates
 - [ ] Improve error handling and user feedback
   - [ ] Display user-friendly error messages
   - [ ] Highlight fields with errors